marykasp/ls-notes/🍄RB100-Ruby/hashes.md

 ## Iterating Over Hashes

-- `each` meethod but assign a variable to both the key and the value
+- `each` method but assign a variable to both the key and the value

 - `empty?` method that detects whether a hash has anything in it